Changelog

 1.3.00

-This release includes some invasive refactoring of ionics_fits
+This release includes some invasive refactoring of ionics_fits internals to simplify

 dataflow.
 This requires small changes to how models are defined (see breaking changes)